 However, in most states, an SSI beneficiary who receives even $1 from the program also qualifies for Medicaid health coverage, which can be far more valuable than SSI’s benefit itself.

 Because SSI’s income and resource limits are so restrictive, it pays to know the basics about the program before deciding whether it is right for you or your family member.

-If an applicant is able to engage in substantial gainful activity, then he will typically not be eligible for SSI.
-A child applicant must have a physical or mental impairment that results in marked and severe functional limitations and can be expected to last for longer than one year or result in death.
-It took one cancer survivor 14 years to prove that she was "disabled" and therefore entitled to benefits.
+If an applicant is able to engage in substantial gainful activity, then they will typically not be eligible for SSI.
+A child applicant must have a physical or mental impairment that results in marked and severe functional limitations and can be expected to last longer than one year or result in death.
+It took one cancer survivor 14 years to prove that she was disabled and therefore entitled to benefits.